We Rock Hard

-We Rock Hard is the first album by the English electronic group Freestylers and their most commercially successful release to date.
+We Rock Hard is the debut album by the English electronic group Freestylers.
+It was their most commercially successful release to date.
 AllMusic describes the album as a run through of the band members' back catalogue, but it still showcases the classic big beat and breakbeat electronica that would remain the band's trademark sound along with ragga and dub twists.

-The album features the single "Ruffneck", which garnered a certain level of MTV rotation and has a style that's reminiscent of a reggae Beastie Boys and remains popular with Amazon reviewers.
+The album features the single "Ruffneck", which garnered MTV rotation.

-The track "Freestyle Noize" was featured in the PlayStation skateboarding video game Thrasher: Skate and Destroy.
+Critical reception

+The Guardian noted: "They've got tunes like the British breaks scene has never had tunes, which gives their superb productions a sweetness grievously lacking at the more ascetic end of breakbeat."